ScaleTrains.com (China) EMD SD40-2

 All six axles are geared and all gearing (apart from the worms) is plastic.
 The wheels are blackened and low-profile (no problems on Atlas Code-55 track).
 There are no traction tires.
 STC's MTL-style automatic couplers are mounted to the chassis.
 Note that I've replaced the stock couplers with MTL's in the picture below, this because the stock couplers fell apart on me when I took the shell off and then refused to stay together when I tried to put them back in (hugely annoying since coupler removal is required if you want to take the shell off).

 The plastic fuel tank is screwed to the bottom of the chassis.
 Holes in the fuel tank are provided for the speaker.
 For the DCC Sound models, the speaker is seated inside of a pocket in the chassis.
-And ignore the mangled fuel tank for now, we'll get to that soon enough.
+And ignore the mangled fuel tank for now, there was a problem with the first production run that I'll get to shortly.

 All 12 wheels provide pickup by way of axle-end wipers (the axle ends seat inside of holes in said wipers).
 Wires soldered to the axle wipers transfer current to the main PC board.
 As pictured, the trucks are a rather complex assembly and removing them would likely be a rather daunting proposition.
 An extension on the top of the plastic truck tower assembly holds the trucks inside the chassis, and so I guess you would basically have to completely disassemble the truck towers and disconnect the driveshafts in order to get the trucks off.